BRAVE

 quarters of the auditorium !
 GASP !
 What does this mean ?
 This

 is the band that's "bringing Rock & Roll back".
-Don't they
+Don't

 know that here in TOTOLAND ?